TMS-Namespace/Outlook-Mail-Segmenter/README.md

 > Microsoft.Office.Interop.Outlook.dll, v 15.0.4569.1507

  usually installed along with MS Office, and can be found in GAC.
-If you will face problems with it and .Net, check out [this answer](https://stackoverflow.com/questions/58130446/net-core-3-0-and-ms-office-interop)
+If you facing problems with it and .Net, check out [this answer](https://stackoverflow.com/questions/58130446/net-core-3-0-and-ms-office-interop).
+Also:

 > HtmlAgilityPack Nuget Package, v 1.11.37